r0man/sablono/README.md

 ## Setting innerHTML of a DOM node

-It is not recommended to directly set the innerHTML attribute, but in rare cases it is necessary. i.e. injecting a HTML string that was generated from Markdown.
+It is not recommended to directly set the innerHTML of DOM nodes, but in some cases it is necessary. i.e. injecting a HTML string that was generated from Markdown.

 ``` clj